George Piro

-George Piro is an Assyrian-American former Federal Bureau of Investigation agent.
+George Piro is an American former Federal Bureau of Investigation agent.
 He served as special agent in charge (SAC) at the FBI's Miami Field Office.
 He was the Team Leader and Lead Interrogator of the Saddam Hussein Interrogation Team in 2004.

+Early and personal life

+Born and raised in Beirut, Lebanon of Assyrian heritage, Piro is the son of Mr. & Mrs. Lazar Piro who immigrated to Turlock, California during the Lebanese Civil War when he was 12 years old.
+Turlock is located in California's San Joaquin Valley, which has a large Assyrian-American population.